phillipdann-ward/falsehoods/documents.md

 15. A document’s reference will be globally unique.
 16. Document version identifiers always increase, are numbers, are strings…tell you what, just read <a href="https://github.com/xenoterracide/falsehoods/blob/master/versions.md">https://github.com/xenoterracide/falsehoods/blob/master/versions.md</a> and then come back here.
 17. A version of a document has exactly one version identifier.
-18. If a version of a document has multiple version identifiers then the version identifiers will all change at the same time.
+18. If a document has multiple version identifiers then the version identifiers will all change at the same time.
 19. A version of a document is uniquely identifiable from a combination of its reference and version identifier.
 20. The latest version of a document is approved for use.
 21. Earlier versions of a document are no longer in use.